DE1-Engineering-Mathematics/module-resources/tutorial_sheets/08-cho.md

 A 16-coach train is rolling down a hill.

 The coaches can be modelled as coupled harmonic oscillators, each with mass $m=6.5\times10^3kg$ and connected by springs with spring constant $k=300Nm$.
 Every 15 seconds, the train passes an electricity pylon next to the track.
 The aerodynamic effect of these pylons begin to cause the coaches of the train to oscillate.
 If this oscillation frequency matches any of the natural frequencies of the train, it will begin to resonate at higher and higher amplitudes and eventually break apart.

+The general diagram of this system looks exactly like the diagram above, without the wall and with 16 masses instead of 4.

 By calculating the time periods of the natural frequencies of the system to the nearest second, decide if this wil be a problem.